Martyneqq/bc/README.md

   - `TaxRecordsPage.php`:  is a class that includes logic for generating `index.php` page.

 ## /bp
-The `/bp` directory also includes a few important unmentioned files:
+The `/bp` directory includes a few important unmentioned files:

 - `databaseConnection.php`: is the key script which maintains the communication with the database server.
 The data is saved in the `$connect` variable.
 This variable is then used for any database access.
 - `edit1.php`, `edit2.php`, and `edit3.php`: are instances of the already existing `Records` classes.
 These are the pages related to item editing after they are created.